97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 The modern pub quiz was born in 1976 when Sharon Burns and Tom Porter launched 32 teams across three southern-England leagues to fill slow pub nights.

 Read straight through to run a full quiz night.
 Skip to a round if you just want a quick fix.
 Or start a 3-minute pub-quiz duel on any topic in LearnClash, which generates pub-quiz-ready questions at every difficulty tier.
+If the room needs a lighter opener first, use ice breaker questions, this or that questions, or would you rather questions; remote groups can pull a fuller format from virtual team building games; themed pub nights tied to the calendar can pull from our 43 Father’s Day trivia questions for holiday play.

 Quick Overview